yrzgithub/Repair-Brain-Android-2.0/README.md

     9. Select or enter your Trigger.
     10. In Relapses Tab, See you Relapses Data.
     11. Click on show common menu to see common repairs, steps, changes etc...

-# Note

-    * Long click on note icon or Go icon to add or change the source link.
+    12. Long click on note icon or Go icon to add or change the source link.

+# Important Note

+    You must find your own way in order to repair your Brain.
+    It is just an Idea which can be used or modified before use.

 # Special Thanks To